 In Software engineering DFD(data flow diagram) can be drawn to represent the system of different levels of abstraction.
-Higher level DFDs are partitioned into low levels-hacking more information and functional elements.
+Higher-level DFDs are partitioned into low levels-hacking more information and functional elements.
 Levels in DFD are numbered 0, 1, 2 or beyond.
-Here, we will see mainly 3 levels in data flow diagram, which are: 0-level DFD, 1-level DFD, and 2-level DFD.
+Here, we will see mainly 3 levels in the data flow diagram, which are: 0-level DFD, 1-level DFD, and 2-level DFD.

-It is also known as context diagram.
+It is also known as a context diagram.
 It’s designed to be an abstraction view, showing the system as a single process with its relationship to external entities.
-It represent the entire system as single bubble with input and output data indicated by incoming/outgoing arrows.
+It represents the entire system as a single bubble with input and output data indicated by incoming/outgoing arrows.

-In 1-level DFD, context diagram is decomposed into multiple bubbles/processes.in this level we highlight the main functions of the system and breakdown the high level process of 0-level DFD into subprocesses.
+In 1-level DFD, the context diagram is decomposed into multiple bubbles/processes.
+In this level, we highlight the main functions of the system and breakdown the high-level process of 0-level DFD into subprocesses.

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.